Pangangan Island, Bohol

 Java Beach Sunset

-So to sum up, if you’re after a sand beach holiday with easy access for swimming and a variety of eating venues, then Pangangan Island is not the place to visit.
-Needless to say there is no animation/activity anywhere after dark (6 pm) but this in itself is not necessarily a drawback.
+So to sum up, if you’re after a sand beach holiday with easy access for swimming and a variety of eating venues, then Pangangan is not the place to visit.
+Needless to say there is no animation/activity anywhere after dark (6 pm), though this in itself is not necessarily a drawback.

 The bigger drawback is the complete lack of shops, or anywhere else to buy simple fruit or snacks.